Tinram/Windows-Survival/README.md

 <a id="cl"></a>
 ## Command-Line

-For a usable terminal window on Windows < 10
+For a resized terminal window on Windows < 10

         mode con cols=140